This post covers some of the best brokerages for day trading in Canada.

 Canadians have access to several traditional and online brokerages.
 But which ones are best for day traders?

-This post provides a list of the top online brokerages for day trading in Canada including their fees, pros and cons, and other information you need to choose the best one for you.
+This post provides a list of the best day trading platforms in Canada including their fees, pros and cons, and other information you need to choose the best one for you.

 - Interactive Brokers